IU14/frameworks_and_languages_module/technical_report.md

                         continue

 ```
 If a packet is larger than 64k, this function will not work.
-This code can also only handle one instruction at a time, as no asynchronous functions have been set up and will likely cause a crash.
+This code can only manage one instruction at a time, as no asynchronous functions have been set up and will likely cause a crash.

-Python applications have built-in functions that handles HTTP requests, so this is unnecessary.
+Python applications have built-in functions that handles HTTP requests, so this whole code snippet is unnecessary.

 ### Routing